rodw/rodw.github.com/content/snippets/linux-snippets.md

 ---
 tags: [bash,linux,one-liner,cli]
 slug: less-chop-long-lines
+title: Use 'less -S' for horizontal scrolling
 ---
-# Use 'less -S'`' for horizontal scrolling
+# Use 'less -S' for horizontal scrolling

 The flag `-S` (or `--chop-long-lines`) will cause `less` to truncate lines at the screen (terminal) boundary, rather than wrapping as it does by default.
 You can then scroll horizontally (with the arrow keys, for example) to view the full lines when needed.